Download our prospectus

 Study times You will be expected to be in college for a minimum of 3 days per week, from 9:15 to 4:00.
 Your timetable will be confirmed at induction.

-Entry requirements 4 GCSEs at 4 or above to include Maths, English and other relevant subjects.
+Entry requirements 4 GCSEs at 4 or above in English and relevant subjects, and including Maths at grade 5.

 Campus West Suffolk College Sixth Form campus, Bury St Edmunds